mfornace/nupack-docs-dev/sources/design.md

 my_hard_constraints.append(Complementarity([e], [f], wobble_mutations=True))
 ```

-See below for information about how to specify each type of hard constraint.

 !!!
 Note
     Note that the specification of a domain using [degenerate nucleotide codes](definitions.md#degenerate-nucleotide-codes) (as in the example above) is an implicit hard sequence constraint.

+!!!
+Note
+    Note that NUPACK will return an error if a design specification contains a fixed sequence that violates a hard constraint

+See below for information about how to specify each type of hard constraint.

 ---